stormtrooper42/stirl/README.md

 - Create your account
 - DELETE THE ACCOUNTCREATION.PHP FILE IN PAGES FOLDERS
 - Go in your database, users table and change 0 to 1 in admin column

+### Customisation

+You can personalize completely your blog if you know about it in programming.

+You can change the header by replacing the image being in public / img (home-bg).